jfzhang95/DeepGrabCut-PyTorch/README.md

 ![DEXTR](doc/deepgc.png)

 This is a PyTorch implementation of [Deep GrabCut](https://arxiv.org/pdf/1707.00243), for object segmentation.
-We use DeepLab-v2 instead of DeconvNet, which is applied in the original paper.
+We use DeepLab-v2 instead of DeconvNet in this code.

 ### Installation
 The code was tested with Python 3.5.
 To use this code, please do: